Bringing to life Roma stories in Newport, South Wales

 £99986

-Romani Cultural & Arts Company's project will encourage greater public awareness of the Roma way of life and its unique heritage.
-It will culminate in a touring exhibition visiting the Riverfront Theatre in Newport, the Arts Central Gallery in Barry and St Fagan's National Museum of History on the outskirts of Cardiff.
+Romani Cultural & Arts Company's project is encouraging greater public awareness of the Roma way of life and its unique heritage.
+It culminates in a touring exhibition visiting the Riverfront Theatre in Newport, the Arts Central Gallery in Barry and St Fagan's National Museum of History on the outskirts of Cardiff.

 Capturing personal histories and community heritage

-Two staff members will be employed and trained to capture oral histories.
-In total 30 individuals’ stories, 300 photographs and 30 Roma artefacts will be collected.
+Two staff members have been employed and trained to capture oral histories.
+In total 30 individuals’ stories, 300 photographs and 30 Roma artefacts are being collected.

 This is an important study that gives voice to the Roma community in Wales.